iotaledger/iota.py/docs/tutorials.rst

 In each section below, a code snippet will be shown and discussed in detail to help you understand how to carry out specific tasks with PyOTA.

+The example scripts displayed here can also be found under ``examples/tutorials/`` directory in the repository.
+Run them in a Python environment that has PyOTA installed.
+See :ref:`Install PyOTA` for more info.

 If you feel that something is missing or not clear, please post your questions and suggestions in the `PyOTA Bug Tracker`_.